 The Tupinambis, more commonly referred to as the Tegu Lizard, is native to South America.
 There are many types of Tegu Lizards, such as Blue, Black & White, Gold, Red and Albino Blue.
 Their omnivorous diet includes both plants and animals, including eggs.
 They hibernate about 5 months a year, and they can grow to five and a half feet in length.
 Average lifespan is 10-15 years.

-The Iguana belongs to an herbivorous genus of lizards native to tropical habitats throughout Mexico, Central America and the Caribbean.
-There are several types of Iguana, such as the Green Iguana, the Lesser Antillean Iguana and the Cayman Iguana.
+The Green Iguana belongs to an herbivorous genus of lizards native to tropical habitats throughout Mexico, Central America and the Caribbean.
+There are several types of Iguana besides the Green Iguana, such as the Lesser Antillean Iguana and the Cayman Iguana.
 All are herbivores and they range from green to brown, depending on species.
 The Green Iguana is the most common and is often kept as a pet due to their calm nature.